-The number of roots per plant varied between 1.2 and 2.89 and the range of these figures is rather low when compared to what Otim-Nape et al. (1994) have reported after studying 13 cassava varieties in three districts of western Uganda.
+The number of roots per plant varied between 1.2 and 2.89 and the Yield and yield components range of these figures is rather low when compared to what Otim-Nape et al. (1994) have reported after studying 13 cassava varieties in three districts of western Uganda.
 They reported a range of 1.0 to 10.0 roots per plant.